 Let's take a quick look at each level.

-Commonly known as rhythm guitar, this is the most essential thing that guitar players need to know how to do because it is the most commonly used skill set at every level.
+Commonly known as learning to play rhythm guitar, this is the most essential thing that guitar players need to know how to do because it is the most commonly used skill set at every level.
 In fact, The reality is that anything you learn before the skills in this level is largely a distraction.

 You don't even have to sing if you don't want to, you just have to have the ability to mouth the words correctly over the rhythm so that you can be in the right places at the right times.